boulder-on/JPassport/docs/structs.md

 # Structs

 The most reasonable analog of a struct in C is a Java record.
-The analogy is not perfect because records are immutible.
-But for JPassport, records are very handy because of their wel defined format.
+The analogy is not perfect because records are immutable.
+But for JPassport, records are very handy because of their well-defined format.
 Using records to model structs allows them to be handled fully automatically with very few extra hints required from you.

 ```